Crypto Storage Guide: Complete Guide

 • Hot wallet for trading and DeFi activities

-• Proper seed phrase backup with metal plates
+• Proper backup words backup with metal plates

 • Consider basic multi-sig setups